Remag501/SpigotPlugins_Perks/README.md

 Implement:
 - Fix bug with creeper brawler
-- Add rarity tags to items
-- Add skull creation function
 - Store data of players perks for rejoining
+- Add sound effects for selecting ui items
+- Add dependencies that perks can have on each other
+- Make perks drop on death and go to the killer
+- **Add hidden perk ui**